DJEddyking/djeddyking.github.io/_pages/about.md

 ---
 permalink: /
-title: "Home page of Jin Ding"
+title: "Home page of Ding Jin"
 author_profile: true
 redirect_from:
   - /about/